jcaillon/valet/tests.d/0002-valet-commands/results.approved.md

   In addition to the environment variables defined for each options, you can define the following environment variables to configure valet:
   - VALET_USER_DIRECTORY="my/path": set the path to the valet user directory (in which to find user commands).
+  - VALET_OPTIONS_INTERACTIVE_MODE="true": will enter interactive mode for command options (default is to only ask for arguments).
   - VALET_NO_COLOR="true": will disable the color output for logs and help.
+  - VALET_COLOR_XXX="color": will set the colors for the logs and the help, XXX can be one of these: DEFAULT, TITLE, OPTION, ARGUMENT, COMMAND, DEBUG, INFO, WARNING, SUCCESS, ERROR, TIMESTAMP, HIGHLIGHT.
   - VALET_NO_WRAP="true": will disable the text wrapping for logs.
   - VALET_NO_ICON="true": will disable the icons for logs and help.
   - VALET_NO_TIMESTAMP="true": will disable the timestamp for logs.
+  - VALET_LOG_COLUMNS="120": the number of columns at which to wrap the logs (if wrap is enabled); defaults to the terminal width.
   - VALET_CI_MODE="true": will simplify the log output for CI/CD environments (or slow systems), will display the logs without colors, without wrapping lines and with the full date.
-  - VALET_OPTIONS_INTERACTIVE_MODE="true": will enter interactive mode for command options (default is to only ask for arguments).

   ⌜Developer notes:⌝
   You can enable debug mode with profiling for valet by setting the environment variable VALET_STARTUP_PROFILING to true